 The Department of Surgery at Western Michigan University Homer Stryker M.D.
-School of Medicine (WMed) seeks a full-time, board-certified or board eligible general surgery faculty to expand and enhance clinical services, research, and both medical student and resident training in general surgery.
-The program has a strong diversity of community faculty as well as faculty employed by the medical school.
-The general surgery residency program is a fully accredited program with all subspecialty care and tertiary care capabilities.
-The residency program has 19 residents and was recently approved to increase the number of finishing chief residents from three to four.
-Applicants with the appropriate background and interest will be encouraged to complete a six-month fellowship in medical simulation at WMed.
+School of Medicine (WMed) seeks a dynamic, enthusiastic, and forward-thinking general surgeon to expand and enhance clinical services, research, and both resident and medical student training in general surgery.
+The department is composed of more than 60 medical school-employed and community faculty, with a fully accredited general surgery residency delivering training in a wide range of subspecialties and tertiary care.
+The residency program currently has 20 residents and was recently approved to increase the number of finishing chief residents from four to five, including a designated rural training track.

 Faculty in this position lead the development and expansion of clinical services on the general surgery services at WMed.
 The clinical service is supported by full time physician assistants, medical social workers, dieticians, and dedicated nursing staff.

 In addition, the faculty in this position will lead the development, implementation and ongoing monitoring of general surgery residents.
-All faculty are expected to participate in the education of medical students and residents, and in ongoing scholarly activities.
+All faculty participate in the education of residents and medical students and in ongoing scholarly activities.

-The ideal candidate should have strong interest and passion for medical student and resident education and scholarship.
-Active and engaged participation in medical school and residency administration are expected.
+The ideal candidate will have a strong interest in the core areas of general surgery combined with a passion for medical education and scholarship.
 Leadership and organizational skills are desirable attributes.
 The candidate must be Board certified or Board eligible by the American Board of Surgery or the American Osteopathic Board and be eligible for full licensure to practice in Michigan.
 WMed offers competitive compensation and comprehensive benefits.
 Academic rank and salary are commensurate with experience and qualifications.

 About Western Michigan University Homer Stryker M.D.
 School of Medicine